Swamp Gravy: May-Haw

 May-Haw, Colquitt's own variety show, showcases local musical talent as well as the humor of volunteer cast members.
 The production began in 2005 as a fundraiser for "Nuthin' But A Will", the 11th mural to be painted in town as a part of CMAC's Millennium Mural Project, and has since become a staple of the Cotton Hall season.

 The show takes place in the studio of the WMHAW Radio Station, with hosts Floyd B. Loyd, Queezle Erskin, and Marvin Spitznargle.
 The motley trio grounds the show in a firm foundation of funny.
-They are assisted in their joke telling by a cast of volunteer comedians who tell the corniest jokes they know.
-Whereas Swamp Gravy generally boasts an audience of out-of-town visitors, May-Haw is more of a local favorite.
+They are assisted by a cast of volunteer comedians who tell their own jokes.
+Whereas Swamp Gravy generally boasts an audience of out-of-town visitors.

 As of 2010, May-Haw has continued to fund portions of the Millennium Mural Project, as well as contributing to the Youth Theater and other projects.
 May-Haw consistently plays to sold out crowds, and is one of the Arts-Council's most successful shows.
 May-Haw is now performed twice a year, in April and January.
 The April performances are scheduled to coincide with the National Mayhaw Festival.